 Authors: *Jaehun Kim, Sung-Phil Kim; Biomed.
 Engin., Ulsan Natl.
 Inst. of Sci. and Technol., Ulsan, Korea, Republic of

-Abstract: Despite significant advancements in robotics, one persisting challenge is the realistic simulation and understanding of the human tactile pathway, crucial for enhancing user interactions.
-This study addresses this challenge by presenting a biomimetic model, employing a Spiking Neural Network (SNN), designed to mimic the tactile pathway from fingertip mechanoreceptors to primary somatosensory cortical neurons, responsive to a diverse range of tactile stimuli.
-The model utilizes an SNN architecture with multiple layers, each representing a distinct component of the tactile pathway.
-The first layer comprises Slowly Adapting-1 (SA-1) and Rapidly Adapting-1 (RA-1) afferent neurons, receiving stimuli from mechanoreceptors stochastically.
-The subsequent layer, representing the cuneate nucleus (CN), integrates and categorizes the incoming data.
-This process involves a lateral inhibition mechanism, facilitated by central excitatory and peripheral inhibitory connections, enhancing the spatial tactile information transmission.
-The final layer, symbolizing the primary somatosensory cortex, models the inhibitory receptive fields of neurons, leading to distinct output layers for decoding various physical properties of stimuli.
-This stratified configuration allows the SNN to process different tactile characteristics concurrently, thereby improving the efficiency and realism of tactile information processing.
-We conducted two separate experiments, employing a broad range of static and dynamic tactile stimuli.
-Our analysis focused not only on the classification performance but also on identifying the tactile features recognized by the model's output layer in response to stimuli.
-The results affirm the model's capacity to effectively simulate the complex nature of biological tactile information processing, demonstrating a comprehensive range of tactile features in response to diverse stimuli.
+Abstract: It has been challenging to implement an artificial tactile system close to the human perception level.
+We aim to address this challenge by proposing a biomimetic tactile perception model based on a Spiking Neural Network (SNN), designed to mimic the tactile pathway from fingertip mechanoreceptors to primary somatosensory cortical neurons.
+The proposed model utilizes a multi-layered SNN architecture, with each layer representing a distinct component of the tactile pathway.
+The first layer comprises Slowly Adapting-1 (SA-1) and Rapidly Adapting-1 (RA-1) afferent neurons that receive tactile stimuli from mechanoreceptors stochastically.
+The second layer, representing the cuneate nucleus (CN), integrates and categorizes tactile afferent input.
+This layer involves lateral inhibition facilitated by central excitatory and peripheral inhibitory connections, enhancing the spatial acuity of tactile information.
+The final layer, mimicking the primary somatosensory cortex, models the inhibitory receptive fields of cortical neurons, leading to distinct output layers for encoding various properties of stimuli.
+This stratified configuration allows the SNN to process different tactile information concurrently, thereby improving the efficiency of tactile information processing.
+We conduct two separate experiments using the proposed model to represent a broad range of static and dynamic tactile stimuli, including pressure, vibration frequency, slip, and shape.
+Our analysis focuses not only on the classification performance but also on identifying the tactile features recognized by the model's output layer in response to stimuli.
+The results affirm the model's capacity to effectively emulate the complex nature of biological tactile information processing, demonstrating a comprehensive range of neural representations of diverse tactile features simultaneously, which will advance artificial tactile systems.
+This advancement holds profound implications for the design and development of future tactile intelligence in robots.

-Our research suggests that this biologically-inspired model can significantly improve the realism and accuracy of tactile information processing in robotics.
-A key advantage of our model is its ability to represent diverse tactile features, such as pressure, vibration frequency, slip, and shape, simultaneously within a single model.
-By offering a robust method for processing a vast array of tactile information, our model may pioneer new paradigms of more natural and intuitive human-robot interaction.
-This advancement holds profound implications for the design and development of future tactile-sensitive robotic systems.